Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Doug Clark - Goldman Sachs & Co.

 All right.
 Got it.
 Thanks for the detail.
-And then my other question is on the two customers that are merging in and perhaps deflating a little bit of second quarter expectations, is it possible that that takes the further stepdown later on in the year?
+And then my other question is on the two customers that are merging in and perhaps deflating a little bit of second quarter expectations, is it possible that that takes the further step-down later on in the year?
 Do you think second quarter will be below watermark?

 Thomas J. Fallon - Infinera Corp.